-The Group can help you with all stages of your research project from generating research questions, inputting into grant application, through to evaluating the impact of your research.
-The work of the Group is classed as Public and Patient Involvement (PPI).
+The group can help you with all stages of your research project from generating research questions, inputting into grant application, through to evaluating the impact of your research.
+The work of the group is classed as Public and Patient Involvement (PPI).
 We believe in a collaborative approach between the group and research and so you will engage the group as a partner.

 - Shaping your research question – is the research you are conducting relevant to young people?
 If so, how high a priority is it?

 - Examining patient/ethics information – how clear are these documents, are they suitable for who you are targeting, how could they be improved?

 - Define outcome measures– are those you have selected fully measurable?
 Do they have meaning to the young people’s lives?

 - Creating a recruitment strategy – what are the best routes to find the people you would like to participate in your study?